MightyDantheman/KI-Quick-Launcher/README.md

 Direct images or icons will not be provided.

-The script will run without any of the other assets, however, that will obviously not produce the the intended appearance.

 If building the tool yourself, this is what the folder should look like:

 ```text